udos86/flutter-fast-forms/README.md

 }
 ```

-2. Add optional super-initializer parameters as you like:
+2. Add optional super-initializer parameters to your constructor as you like:
 ```dart
 class MyCustomField extends FastFormField<int> {
   const MyCustomField({